patrickgh3/gm_txt/README.md

 ```

 The lists of object properties and event names, along with general documentation
 are found by typing "help" after starting the tool.
-Also see the readme.txt in
+Also see readme_dist.txt for
-the download for helpful GML syntax links.
+helpful GML syntax links.

 I made this to satisfy my own need, and I hope it's useful to a few other people
 too.
-Don't hesitate to contact me if you have any suggestions.
+Don't hesitate to contact me if you have any suggestions or bug reports.
 Discord: Patrick#0303

 Uses [sqweek/dialog](https://github.com/sqweek/dialog) for the file open dialog.

+For Vim syntax highlighting check out [nessss/vim-gml](https://github.com/nessss/vim-gml)
+(you'll want to add .ogml to the ftdetect file)

 [Download (TODO)]()
 ---